 Gluten-Free Stuffed King Cake

-- 2 1/2 cups gluten free flour blend see note
+- 2 ½ cups gluten free flour blend* see note

-- 1/2 cup tapioca starch
+- ½ cup tapioca starch

-- 3 Tbsp white sugar
+- 3 tablespoon white sugar

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 3 tsp ground flaxseed
+- 3 teaspoon ground flaxseed

-- 1 Tbsp hot water
+- 1 tablespoon hot water

-- 1/4 cup dry milk powder
+- ¼ cup dry milk powder

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 3 Tbsp butter
+- 3 tablespoon butter

-- 1/2 cup water
+- ½ cup water

-- 1/2 cup milk I used unsweetened almond milk
+- ½ cup milk I used unsweetened almond milk

-- 2 eggs at room temperature
+- 2 large eggs at room temperature

-- 1 tsp cider vinegar
+- 1 teaspoon cider vinegar

-- 2 Tbsp oil
+- 2 tablespoon oil

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1/2 tsp almond extract
+- ½ teaspoon almond extract

 - 8 ounces cream cheese softened

-- 1/2 cup packed brown sugar
+- ½ cup packed brown sugar

-- 1 Tbsp ground cinnamon
+- 1 tablespoon ground cinnamon

-- 2/3 cup finely chopped pecans
+- ⅔ cup finely chopped pecans

 - 1 egg white

-- 1 Tbsp water
+- 1 tablespoon water

-- 1 1/2 cups confectioners' sugar
+- 1 ½ cups confectioners' sugar

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- purple yellow, and green sugar sprinkles or food coloring
+- purple, yellow, and green sugar sprinkles or food coloring

-Mix all dry ingredients until combined.
+- Mix all dry ingredients until combined.
 Set aside.

-In a glass measuring cup, add water and butter and microwave until just melted.
+- In a glass measuring cup, add water and butter and microwave until just melted.
 In small bowl combine ground flax seed and hot water.

-Stir in wet ingredients and flax seed mixture with the dry.
+- Stir in wet ingredients and flax seed mixture with the dry.

-Slighty dampen your counter top and put down a piece of plastic wrap so that it covers an area bigger than 8"x16".
-To avoid sticky dough, spray some oil onto the plastic wrap, than sprinkle with about 2 Tbsp of sugar.
+- Slighty dampen your counter top and put down a piece of plastic wrap so that it covers an area bigger than 8"x16".
+To avoid sticky dough, spray some oil onto the plastic wrap, than sprinkle with about 2 tablespoon of sugar.
 Lay ball of dough on plastic wrap and cover with another piece of plastic wrap.
 Roll the dough out to approximately 10"x18".
 Remove the plastic wrap.

-Mix cream cheese, brown sugar, and cinnamon together in a medium mixing bowl until thoroughly combined.
+- Mix cream cheese, brown sugar, and cinnamon together in a medium mixing bowl until thoroughly combined.

-With a spatula, spread the filling mixture evenly onto dough, leaving an inch around the edge without any filling.
+- With a spatula, spread the filling mixture evenly onto dough, leaving an inch around the edge without any filling.
 Evenly sprinkle pecans over filling.

-Prepare a baking sheet with parchment paper or a Silpat and set right next to your dough.
+- Prepare a baking sheet with parchment paper or a Silpat and set right next to your dough.
 Carefully along the long end, start rolling it up into a long cylinder.
 Using the plastic wrap, lift the roll onto your baking sheet and placing it on its side.
 Remove the plastic wrap and gently form the roll into a circle and pinch the ends together.

-Whisk egg wash ingredients together.
+- Whisk egg wash ingredients together.
 Using a pastry brush, brush top of king cake.
 Cover loosely with plastic wrap and let it rise in a warm place for 30-40 minutes until nearly doubled in size.

-Preheat oven to 350.
+- Preheat oven to 350.
 Bake for 30-35 minutes.

-Take out of oven and let sit for 10 minutes.
+- Take out of oven and let sit for 10 minutes.
 Using two large turners, move to cooling rack.

-Mix icing ingredients together and drizzle icing onto top of king cake.
+- Mix icing ingredients together and drizzle icing onto top of king cake.
 When cool, cover top of king cake in thirds with purple, yellow, and green sprinkles.